For all recruitment queries contact:

-Hours: Standard working week is 36 hours, Monday to Friday.
-Hours can be worked flexibly in agreement with the Line Manager.
+Hours: Standard working week is 36 hours Monday to Friday.

-To apply for this position, please download the application form.
-Alternatively you can call Michelle Allan on 01506 282012 for an application pack.
+To apply for either of these positions, please download the application form.
+Alternatively you can call Leigh Rennie on 01506 282012 for an application pack.

 All applications should be emailed to email@example.com or sent to: